Eyyal: Population, religion, caste, working data

 Eyyal Census Town has total administration over 1,579 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within Census Town limits and impose taxes on properties coming under its jurisdiction.

-Eyyal Census Town
+Census Town

 As per the Population Census 2011 data, following are some quick facts about Eyyal Census Town.

-Caste-wise Population - Eyyal
+Caste-wise population

 Schedule Caste (SC) constitutes 13.5% while Schedule Tribe (ST) were 0.1% of total population in Eyyal.

-Religion-wise Population - Eyyal
+Religion-wise population

-Literacy Rate - Eyyal
+Literacy rate

 The total literacy rate of Eyyal was 94.25% in 2011 which is greater than average literacy rate 94% of Kerala.
 Population-wise, out of total 5,609 literates, males were 2,612 while females were 2,997.
 Also the male literacy rate was 96.24% and the female literacy rate was 92.59% in Eyyal.